hipwar/ezpzgcodereview/README.md

-# gcodereview
+# ezpzgcodereview

 ## Overview
-`gcodereview` is a Flask-based web app for managing and reviewing G-code files, useful for 3D printing.
+`ezpzgcodereview` is a Flask-based web app for managing and reviewing G-code files, useful for 3D printing.

 ## Features
 - File Listing and Details